-More than 80% of youth involved with the juvenile justice system have experienced trauma.
-Children and youth involved with multiple systems (for example, the justice system, child welfare, mental/behavioral health and special education systems) are often exposed to multiple forms of trauma, and this can affect them in many areas of their lives.
+This video provides an overview of the different types of trauma experienced by more than 80% of youth involved with the juvenile justice system.
+Children and youth involved with multiple systems (e.g., the justice system, child welfare, mental/behavioral health and special education systems) are often exposed to trauma, and this can affect them negatively in many ways.
 Family members and other people supporting youth have often experienced trauma of their own.
-Professionals serving children and youth in these systems need to learn about trauma and trauma-informed practices in order to avoid retraumatizing children, youth and their families.
-Trauma-informed approaches help build resilience in young people and their families, and lead to safer communities.
+Professionals serving children in these systems need to learn about trauma and trauma-informed practices in order to avoid re-traumatizing children, youth and their families.
+Trauma-informed approaches help improve outcomes for young people and lead to safer communities.